 Outside one of the ryokans you’ll find soft boiled eggs for sale, cooked by the hot onsen waters.

 When To Visit Shibu Onsen

 Autumn has its pros and cons.
-It’s monkey mating season and along with the abundance of mountain food, the snow monkey onsen doesn’t see as many monkeys.
-On the plus side the autumn leaves in the area are just stunning!
+It’s monkey mating season then and along with the abundance of mountain food, the snow monkey onsen doesn’t see as many monkeys.
+On the plus side, the autumn leaves in the area are just stunning!

 How To Get To Shibu Onsen

 The Shinkansen (bullet train) will get you to Nagano on the Hokuriku line.
 A one way trip takes 80-100 minutes, costs about 8000 yen.

 From here you switch to the local Nagano Dentensu (Nagaden) line, which is next to the JR Nagano station.
 The limited express train takes 50 minutes, and is 1260 yen one way, direct to Yudanaka Station.
 Be sure to get the limited express as the local train requires a transfer at Shinshu-Nakano station.

 Once at Yudanaka station you’ll find a taxi service out the front or your accommodation may provide transfers.
 There is also a local bus that leaves Yudanaka station and will take you to Shibu Onsen, about 10-15minutes away.

 There are express buses from Nagano to Shiga Kogen but these buses do not stop in central Yudanaka or Shibu Onsen.
 They will stop at the Snow Monkey Park bus stop (40 minutes, 1400y one way) so these are better if you’re only planning a day trip to the area.

 I hope you enjoy your stay in Shibu Onsen.
 It may seem like an out of the way place to get to but a trip to Shibu Onsen is so worth it!
 Definitely one of my favourite trips while in Japan.
 I really liked the authentic, traditional feel of the town and the friendliness of the locals.